MicroEJ/docs/PlatformDeveloperGuide/coreEngine.rst

 to the selected foundation core library.
 This MicroEJ classpath variable is always required in the build path of a MicroEJ project; and all others libraries depend on it.
 This library provides a set of options.
-Refer to the chapter :ref:`workbenchLaunchOptions` which lists all available options.
+Refer to the chapter :ref:`application_options` which lists all available options.

 Another classpath variable named ``BON-1.2`` is available.
 This variable